bromanbro/taggins/README.md

 * You do not like the command line and the sight of a terminal fills you with chagrin.

 ## Getting Started
+This application expects some kind of POSIX environment.
+Linux is nice and I hear that it's free for the next 24 hours.

 To use taggins you must have a file system that supports extended attributes.
 Taggins maintains a string of one word tags separated by spaces in an extended file attribute.
 Most (but not all) modern file systems support extended file attributes and have them enabled by default.
+Don't worry, taggins will let you know.

 ## Installation in any Linux environment
 1. Clone the repo